squid-cache/squid-cache.github.io/Features/eCAP.rst

 == Supported eCAP versions ==

-Squid v3.1 and v3.2 support libecap v0.0.3 but will try to build with any libecap version installed.
+[[Squid-3.1]] and [[Squid-3.2]] support libecap v0.0.3 but will try to build with any libecap version installed.
 Builds with incompatible versions will probably fail, but be careful.

-Squid v3.2 will support libecap v0.2.0 (at least) and will have a configure-time libecap version check in the nearest future.
+[[Squid-3.2]] will support libecap v0.2.0 (at least) and will have a configure-time libecap version check in the nearest future.

 Eventually, Squid may also check (at runtime) that the loaded adapter was built with a compatible libecap version, but that check will not be possible until libecap API supports it.